trryyy/trryyy/README.md

 ## I'm a Husband and Engineer!

-- 🌱 I’m currently learning NextJS
+- 🌱 Making a difference to the property tech in [99.co](https://www.99.co)!j
 - ⚡ Fun fact: I am a Star Wars fan!

 ### Connect with me: